+The distribution of income by age group is largely modified by capital and labour income taxes.
+Fiscal policy, by changing the distribution of income, may facilitate or prevent the existence of productive bubbles.
+We also show that the effects of fiscal policy crucially depend on the distribution of income.
+We illustrate numerically this conclusion showing that, for the distributions of income in the US and several European economies, the effect on production of the same fiscal policy may be substantially different in these countries.
 The paper is organized as follows.
 Section 2 presents the model.
 Section 3 studies the equilibrium without bubbles and characterizes dynamic efficiency.
 Section 4 studies the equilibrium with bubbles and obtains the distribution of income by age group for which bubbles exist and are productive.
-Section 5 discusses the effect of fiscal policy on the existence of productive bubbles.
+Section 5 discusses the effect of fiscal policy on productive capital.
 Section 6 concludes the paper.
 Some technical details are relegated to an Appendix.